PrefectHQ/prefect/docs/ui/events.md

 ![Automation from event](../img/ui/automation-from-event.png)

-The default trigger configurtion will fire every time it sees an event with a matching resource identifier.
-Advanced confiuguration is possible via [custom triggers](/ui/automations/).
+The default trigger configuration will fire every time it sees an event with a matching resource identifier.
+Advanced configuration is possible via [custom triggers](/ui/automations/).